mlang/cbookview/README.md

 # cbookview

-`cbookview` is a terminal application to explore commonly played openings.
+`cbookview` is a terminal application to explore commonly played chess openings.

+If no file is passed at the command line, `cbookview` will show its internal (default) opening book.
 Passing a polyglot opening book file (with extension `.bin`) on the command line will allow you to explore the plies contained in that book file interactively.
 You can also open a PGN file (extension `.pgn`) which will be presented like